-6.103 A Preliminary Ecological Appraisal Report has been prepared by Ramm Sanderson and is submitted with the planning application.
+6.106 A Preliminary Ecological Appraisal Report has been prepared by Ramm Sanderson and is submitted with the planning application.
 An Ecological Impact Assessment (EclA) is being prepared and will be submitted to the Council during the early stages of determination.

-6.104 The site is comprised of mostly cropland habitat with modified grassland strips at the western edge.
-Hedgerows and trees on the western boundary provide suitable commuting and foraging opportunities for terrestrial mammals and bats and commuting and refuge opportunities for amphibians and reptiles and nesting habitat for birds.
-There is also a small patch of woodland beyond the south eastern site boundary which offers suitable roosting and foraging opportunities.
+6.107 The site is comprised of mostly cropland habitat with modified grassland strips at the northern, southern, western and part of the eastern edges.
+Hedgerows and trees along the site boundary provide suitable commuting and foraging opportunities for terrestrial mammals and bats and commuting and refuge opportunities for amphibians and reptiles and nesting habitat for birds.

-6.105 Within the Site, habitats are noted as being generally common and widespread with limited floral diversity, subject to an intense management regime due to the agricultural nature of the Site.
+6.108 Within the Site, habitats are noted as being generally common and widespread with limited floral diversity, subject to an intense management regime due to the agricultural nature of the Site.
 Although much of these areas will be subject to modification as part of the proposed Scheme, the Site has opportunities for habitat creation and enhancement.